SjorsWijsman/phasmophobia-helper/README.md

 ```
 npm start
 ```
-4. Or start a dev environment (with automatic updates on code changes) with:
+4. Or start a dev environment (with automatic local server updates on code changes) with:
 ```
 npm dev
 ```